rffrasca/PDFKeeper/docs/Build-Instructions.md

 # Building PDFKeeper from Source
 This document contains instructions for setting up the development environment and building PDFKeeper 4.0.0 from source.

-At this time, source code for PDFKeeper is only available on the repository as version 4.0.0 has not been released yet.

 ##  Install Development Applications and Tools
 1. Microsoft Visual Studio 2013 - https://www.visualstudio.com/downloads/
 2. Microsoft .NET Framework 4.6.1 Developer Pack - https://www.microsoft.com/en-us/download/details.aspx?id=49978